chh456/ines_cluster/README.md

 ## Using the cluster

 There are multiple options to work on the cluster.
-The manufactorer provides python scripts in `/home/pi/client` that can be used as blueprints for starting and shutting down nodes.
+The manufactorer provides python scripts in `/home/pi/client` to communicate with the proprietary software installed on the nodes.
+Shutdown in this context means power off and start power on.
+If you need to shut down the modules in an orderly way you can use the ssh scripts provided in `workstation`.

 ```
 ssh pi@192.168.1.111
 cd client
 ```

-You can find how to use these scripts in the manufactorer's manual.
-For an idea on how to use them on the outside you can also take a look into `controll.py`.
+You can learn to use these scripts in the manufactorer's manual.
+The script `controll.py` in workstation context also uses some techniques.

 ## Run commands on the cluster